Information for Prospective Graduate Students

 Environmental Studies Graduate Admissions Information:

-Students are admitted into our doctoral program directly under the sponsorship of a particular faculty member.
+Students are admitted into our PhD program directly under the sponsorship of a particular faculty member.
 This means that you must establish a relationship with an appropriate faculty member (or members) who is/are willing to serve as your major professor.
 We strongly suggest that you read the professor's web page and peruse some of their publications to see where you would fit into their labs before emailing faculty about applying to work with them.
 The Division of Graduate Studies (also known as “Grad Division”) has a list of all of the application deadlines set by each graduate program.
 Typically, applications for the Environmental Studies Ph.D. are due in early December for admission to the Fall quarter of the following year.

 Most students who are successfully admitted to our program have had several substantive interactions by email, telephone, or in person with their major professors before applying to the program, and most come to visit the department.
 If you are planning a visit to the department we suggest visiting for a day or so in Fall or early in Winter (January) before admissions decisions need to be made.
 Mondays are often excellent days to visit because we have our department seminars that day.